world war IV

 We’d argue that, by classic divine coincidence, it could easily arise, ironically, from the very source we fear could eliminate labor (and then the human race) entirely: artificial intelligence and robotics.
 AI could provide a nearly infinite supply of additional labor, freeing up humanity to take on the roles in the green economy it cannot–i.e. all those jobs that can never be outsourced or automated that certify the ground-level promise of change.
 A simple acceleration of existing trends in the field could and would allow us to solve the problems of climate change while still running, “as is,” the economy the wealthy have convinced many of the rest of us is what we know and love.

 And what of the inevitable second shoe; what happens to human labor when climate change is solved, and all those robots and algorithms are looking for something else to do?
 Actually, next up could be a paradisiacal state of affairs that makes the post-WWII emergence of the middle class we’re all so proud of seem hopelessly naive.
-A world in which no human being on earth is used to do the work of a machine, in which everyone does what they actually want to do for a living, creating collectives, companies, and guilds together (which we’ve already been doing on the Net for decades now, preparing the way), in which everyone receives a passion-based education at the level only children in elite private schools and wealthy suburban public school systems receive today, along with free healthcare (because automation has reduced costs in every industry to the point where we can afford these things), and more.
+A world in which no human being on earth is used to do the work of a machine, in which everyone does what they actually want to do for a living, creating collectives, companies, and guilds together (which we’ve already been doing on the Net for decades now, preparing the way), in which everyone receives a passion-based education with a heavy healthy dose of generalism, at the level only children in elite private schools and wealthy suburban public school systems receive today, along with free healthcare (because automation has reduced costs in every industry to the point where we can afford these things), and more.
 Ironically, it could become a true free market–which capitalism is antithetical to–with a true invisible hand, rather than the hand we can feel in our pockets every day, a market in which all of us, deploying the wisdom of crowds–not just an arbitrary few oligarchs with their own agendas–decide what’s best for the nation economically and politically.

 The only roadblock?
 The darksters who value money and power far more than the communities who made their wealth possible, who have used everything from racism to the latest technologies to deflect attention away from their accumulations, buying off and financially burying politicians who stand in their way, who would prefer to keep all the spoils of automation for themselves, as they have for years.
 They’re also the reason we can’t yet append “good-paying” as Homeric epithet to “green jobs” yet.